| | | In

 seller may have more experience than the evaluator which can be used to

 either benefit the evaluator or to obscure the results of the tests.
+While preparing to

 run the formal tests on the prospect, the evaluator must first have some